NullClone/Preference/README.md

 <div align="center">

 # **Preference**
-Tools to make Unity's Editor easier to see.
+Tools to make Unity's Editor easier to see

 </div>